Setup On macOS

 1. Install HomeBrew using a Terminal window and pasting the install script from the HomeBrew web site.

-2. SWIG version 4.1 is compatible with Basilisk.
-SWIG 4.2 is not compatible.
+2. SWIG version 4.X is compatible with Basilisk.
 Install the SWIG software package using:

 $ brew install swig